Disaster Response Timeline

 Superstorm Sandy rampages through the Mid-Atlantic region.
 Within days, Children’s Health Fund sends mobile medical clinics to help survivors in New York and New Jersey.
+A clinic remains in Gerritsen Beach, Brooklyn for two years to address the physical and mental health issues of children and families hardest hit by the destructive storm.

 National Commission on Children and Disasters delivers its final report to President Obama and Congress.